hansadriaansBDR/bdr-infra-stack/docs/1-manual-emr-deployment/README.md

 5. In the last step, select your EC2 key pair created at the beginning of this guide.
 This allows you to login with SSH to the cluster instances.
 Keep the permissions and security groups to the defaults for now, these set the AWS API access permissions for the EMR instances, and their instance specific firewalling respectively.
 Make sure to select "S3 server-side encryption", so all data that is being saved to S3 is encrypted on disk by default. ![Create EMR Step 4](resources/create_emr_4.png "Create EMR Step 4")

 While the EMR cluster is getting provisioned, you can check the "EC2" page for "Running Instances".
 In a minute or two, 3 new instances should appear of type m4.large.
 You can inspect their private IPs and security groups to see in which subnet their are allocated, and what firewalling is configured by default.
-In addition, you can find the details of your EMR cluster on the "EMR" page by selecting your dev-<name> cluster.
+In addition, you can find the details of your EMR cluster on the "EMR" page by selecting your dev-{name} cluster.
 When the status of the cluster becomes "Waiting", it is ready to receive jobs, and you can move on to the next section.
 In the mean time, you can answer the questions below.
 #### Questions

 <details>